chris-steenkamp/aoc2024/README.md

 - [x] Day 10: Grid Traversal with Recursive Depth-First Search
 - [x] Day 11: Memoization with Agents
 - [x] Day 12: Grid traversal and perimeter calculation using functional programming concepts.
-- [ ] Day 13: Solving systems of linear equations using Cramer's Rule and functional programming concepts like list processing and pattern matching.
+- [x] Day 13: Solving systems of linear equations using Cramer's Rule and functional programming concepts like list processing and pattern matching.
+- [x] Day 14: This solution implements a simulation of robot movements on a grid.
 - [ ] More adventures await...

 ## 🧠 Functional Programming Concepts